pyrocms/pyrocms-docs/content/general/theming/theme-partials.md

 	{{ template:body }}
 &lt;/body&gt;

-&lt;/html&gt;{{ /noparse }}</pre>
+&lt;/html&gt; {{ /noparse }}</pre>

 In the above example all of the header code is placed in the header.html file.
 It can then be loaded into the default.html layout file by using the code above.
-If you wish to create a blog.html layout file then all you have to do to place the header in it is use the {{ theme:partial }} tag. {{ /noparse }}
+If you wish to create a blog.html layout file then all you have to do to place the header in it is use the {{ noparse }}{{ theme:partial }}{{ /noparse }} tag.